Have you ever wondered:

 Well wonder no more; that is what the anaerobic fungi network is for!

-The network was initiated in 2011 by Dr Joan E. Edwards (formerly of Aberystwyth University, Wales, UK) following the realisation that not all anaerobic fungal researchers were based in the same research field, with many never crossing paths.
+The network was initiated in 2011 by Dr Joan E. Edwards (Wageningen University & Research) following the realisation that not all anaerobic fungal researchers were based in the same research field, with many never crossing paths.

 The network was initially developed as a mechanism to enable more effective communication throughout the anaerobic fungal research community.
-The network currently includes 48 researchers representing 29 organisations in 13 different countries spread world-wide – with membership continuing to expand.
+The network currently includes 55 researchers representing over 25 organisations in 13 different countries spread world-wide – with membership continuing to expand.
 It has been particularly exciting to see the number of ‘new’ organisations working on anaerobic fungi.

 - a regular mailing list for distributing information about anaerobic fungi as well as other related resources and opportunities,